meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-1.md

 ![unitsmostplayed](/assets/images/tft1/unitsmostplayed.png)

+Size depicts the amount of games a unit is played, and a darker colour indicates a better placement average.

 Firstly, we omit the units from my best composition (Fated).
 These are all my most played units Ornn-Kindred-Azir-Thresh-Syndra-Sett-Ahri.
 Although **Ornn** is a great flexible addition as well, which explains his significantly higher play rate.

 **Wukong** and **Udyr** are the best flexible add-ins amongst 5 costs.
-Udyr has a built-in revive, and strong crowd control ability, making him a flexible tank addition to any team.
+Udyr has a built-in revive, and a strong crowd control ability, making him a flexible tank addition to any team.
 Wukong provides strong teamwide bonuses with his heavenly and sage traits.

 <ins>Best Carries:</ins> <br>
 Kindred (3.21 in 72 games)<br>